rabbitmq/ra/docs/internals/INTERNALS.md

 ### The Ra Server

 The Ra server initiates all write operations and coordinates all notifications received from the other processes.
-It is the only process that reads from the log.
+It is usually the only process that reads from the log, even if it is possible to attach [external readers](#external-log-readers) to the log.

 Under normal operations reads from the log are done from in-memory ETS tables but it may occasionally read from log segments on disk, particularly when recovering